Are the Benefits of Sleep Training Worth It?

-Before I discovered the benefits of sleep training, I felt like you!
-Mad, sad and tired!
+Before I discovered the benefits of sleep training, I was mad, sad, and tired.
 Mad at myself for not being able to get my baby to sleep.
 Sad, because I wanted to be the world’s greatest mom, and tired of feeling like a failure because my baby wasn’t sleeping.

 Once you lay your baby down with all her needs met, the only thing she needs is sleep!
 When her belly is full she doesn’t need more food.
 When she’s been loved on all day, she doesn’t need snuggles.
 She’s not in great pain from teething (more on that another time.)